george-carlin/abroaders/README.md

 bin/setup
 ```

+Note that `bin/setup` is intended for *nix operating systems.
+There's no
+guarantee that it will work on Windows.
+If you're on Windows, look in
+`bin/setup` and figure out what the equivalent steps are for your OS.
+(If you
+want to write a similar script that will work on Windows - `bin/setup.exe`?, be
+my guest)

 Have a look inside the `bin/setup` script if you have problems, or want to
 learn more about what's going on.